Dell Axim: X30 family

 The High-End X30 includes a 624 MHz processor making it the fastest Personal Digital Assistant or PDA at the time it was made.
-The mid-level model includes everything the High-End X30 does with the exception of the cradle, and uses a 312 MHz PXA270 Processor instead.
-Both the high-end and mid-level models had built-in 802.11b Wi-Fi Certification, Bluetooth 1.1 compliance, 64MB of Intel StrataFlash ROM, and 64MB RAM, while the entry-level model had 32MB SDRAM, 32MB of Intel StrataFlash ROM and no wireless capabilities.
+The mid-level model includes everything the High-End X30 does with the exception of the cradle, and uses a 312 MHz PXA270 processor instead.
+Both the high-end and mid-level models had built-in 802.11b Wi-Fi Certification, Bluetooth 1.1 compliance, 64 MB of Intel StrataFlash ROM, and 64 MB RAM, while the entry-level model had 32 MB SDRAM, 32 MB of Intel StrataFlash ROM and no wireless capabilities.
 All X30 models include a standard SD/MMC/SDIO slot, replaceable/rechargeable battery, a 3.5" QVGA TFT 16-Bit color display, and Windows Mobile 2003 Second Edition.

-SDHC Cards will not function.
-Only SD cards of 4GB or less will work.
+SDHC cards will not function.
+Only SD cards of 4 GB or less will work.

 X50 family

 The Dell Axim X50 family was available in three models.
 The X50 low-end model used an Intel XScale processor at 416 MHz, 64 MB flash ROM, and retailed for $299 USD.
 The mid-range model had 128 MB of flash ROM, a 520 MHz processor, and was listed at $399.
 The high-end device, the X50v, had a VGA screen, 624 MHz processor, 128 MB flash ROM, and retailed for $499 at the time of release.
 In 2005 the Dell Axim X50 series received a Red Dot Design Award as a recognition for its design.